robertorcosta/azure-docs.pt-br/articles/active-directory/hybrid/how-to-connect-migrate-groups.md

 ```

-Em seguida, usamos o arquivo CSV `mS-DS-ConsistencyGuid` de saída gerada para carimbar o atributo no objeto-alvo na floresta F2.
+Em seguida, usamos o arquivo CSV de saída gerado para carimbar o `mS-DS-ConsistencyGuid` atributo no objeto de destino na floresta F2:

 ```
 <#
 DESCRIPTION
 ============
-This script will take DN of a group as input and the CSV file that was generated by Import-Group script It copies either the objectGUID or mS-DS-ConsistencyGuid value from CSV file to the given object.
+This script will take DN of a group as input and the CSV file that was generated by the Import-Group script.
+It copies either the objectGUID or the mS-DS-ConsistencyGuid value from the CSV file to the given object.

 #>
 Param(